 Thank you for your interest in presenting at the Library Technology Conference.
 Below you will find information to help as you plan your presentation proposal.
-When you are ready to fill out the submission form you will need: title for your proposal, 300 word (or less) description of your proposal, and 2-3 brief learning objectives.
+When you are ready to fill out the submission form you will need: title for your proposal, 250 word (or less) description of your proposal, 2-3 brief learning objectives, and statement describing connection to technology.
 Any Co-presenter information will be collected upon acceptance of proposals.

-Lecture-style conference presentations highlighting a technology, resource or service;
+60-minute lecture-style conference presentations highlighting a technology, resource or service;

-Sessions offering participants a highly interactive learning experience teaching or demonstrating a particular procedure, skill, or technique.
+60 or 90-minute sessions offering participants a highly interactive learning experience teaching or demonstrating a particular procedure, skill, or technique.
 These sessions include details of the topic from the presenter(s) and should provide ample time for audience interaction, participation, and involvement.

 Panel Discussion Sessions

-Session offering participants a more in-depth opportunity to learn about a technology-related topic or issue through a facilitated discussion involving multiple presenters.
+60 or 90-minute session offering participants a more in-depth opportunity to learn about a technology-related topic or issue through a facilitated discussion involving multiple presenters.
 Opportunities to actively involve the audience in the dialogue should be incorporated into the session.

 Lightning Round Sessions

-Informal “talk” lasting 7-10 minutes highlighting a technology project at your library.
+Informal talk lasting 7-10 minutes highlighting a technology project at your library.
 Talks are grouped into a single 90 minute session; Q&A usually facilitated following each session.